-The Barkly Homestead is a remote roadhouse situated on the Barkly Highway, half- way between Tennant creek in the Northern Territory and Camooweal in Queensland.
-It is the first and only stop for travellers crossing the border into the Territory, providing welcome relief from an overall journey of over 460km between towns.
+The Barkly Homestead is a remote roadhouse situated on the Barkly Highway, halfway between Tennant Creek in the Northern Territory and Camooweal in Queensland.
+It is the first and only stop for travellers crossing the border into the Territory, providing welcome relief from an overall journey of over 460 kilometres between towns.

 The Homestead provides a range of services to a broad customer base, including the local cattle stations, mining organisations, the trucking industry, aspects of aviation, both recreational and commercial, road repair crews, and most predominantly the many tourists seeking the marvels of the Australian outback.

-The Barkly Homestead features 30 motel rooms and cabins all with ensuite bathrooms, air conditioning and flat screen televisions.
-In addition to the motel rooms and cabin the camping grounds feature 50+ powered van sites and unlimited camping sites which are a popular choice for travellers on a budget.
+The Barkly Homestead features 30 motel rooms and cabins all with ensuite bathrooms, air conditioning and flat-screen televisions.
+In addition to the motel rooms and cabins, the camping grounds feature 80 powered van sites and unlimited camping sites, which are a popular choice for travellers on a budget.

 MembershipAustralian Hotels Association